Translate this Page

 Motor Oil

-Houses (including duplexes, triplexes, and fourplexes): Put motor oil in a leakproof, clear plastic jug (1 gallon max) with a tightly-closed lid.
-Place on curb next to waste bins.
+Houses (including duplexes, triplexes, and fourplexes): Pour motor oil into a leakproof, clear plastic jug (1 gallon max) with a tightly closed lid.
+Place the jug on the curb next to the waste bins.

 Apartments and businesses: Call 503-234-3000 or look up drop-off or pick-up recycling options.